mcdemarco/the-new-kitchen-cookbook/pasta/alfredo.md

 ## Directions

-1. Boil pasta (about 1 lb.) with a generous amount of salt.
+1. Boil pasta with a generous amount of salt according to package directions.
 2. Melt butter in a heavy saucepan and fry the garlic in it briefly.
 3. Add all spices.
 4. Add cream.
 Optionally, heat through.